konstanciaa/scissors-salon/README.md

 ## Future Features

-+ The new Gallery page will be added to provided users with more photos.
++ New Gallery page will be added to provided users with more photos.
 + The Service page will be enriched with pictures and descriptions of some services.
 + The Booking page will contain a calendar which enables potential clients to choose the date and time convinient for them.
++ New Blog page will be created to post articles about haircare and hairstyle trends.

 ## Testing